Meet the Faculty

 Application Fee: non-refundable.

-Limited rental harps are available for students who are flying and cannot bring their own harp.
+Limited rental harps are available for students who are flying to the seminar and cannot bring their own harp.
 If there are extra harps after all flyers have been accommodated, they will be offered to everyone first come first served.
-Rental harps include various sizes, makes, and models, depending on what is available in a given year, and we cannot guarantee a particular size or model.
 Please keep in mind that transporting a harp is difficult for everyone, even the staff!
 Our rental harps are difficult to obtain, and are not intended to be a convenience for those who simply don’t want to transport their own harp.
 Students renting harps are required to provide their own tuning key and replacement strings.
 Strings are available for purchase in the YAHS store.
 If possible, it will also be helpful to have your own transport dolly.
 More information about reserving rental harps will be available in registration materials.

 YAHS provides a shuttle to and from the John Glenn Columbus International airport at the beginning and the end of the seminar.
 Students utilizing the shuttle service may be required to spend an extra evening at Kenyon College, and depart the following morning depending on flight schedules.
 There will be a small additional dorm fee for this extra night.
 The shuttle schedule is determined by combined flight schedules; do not purchase airline tickets until you have been accepted to YAHS and confirmed your travel itinerary with us!